 Trinity has one (1) US interstate, I-85, and one (1) North Carolina State Highway, NC Highway 62, running through its borders.
 Interstate 85 has four (4) exit ramps in Trinity, two (2) from I-85 North and two (2) from I-85 South.
 The northernmost ramps exit onto Hopewell Church Road, and the southernmost ramps exit onto Finch Farm Road.
-The City's positioning and access along I-85 offer Trinity the strategic advantages of a robust interstate 85 Business Loop services High Point and Thomasville.
-NC Highway 62 creates a major east-west corridor through the City connecting Trinity to numerous key destinations within the growing Piedmont Triad region.
+The City's positioning and access along I-85 offer Trinity the strategic advantages of a robust interstate system that has been facilitating growth in the region.
+Just to the north of the City, Interstate 85 Business Loop services High Point and Thomasville, NC Highway 62 creates a major east-west corridor through the City connecting Trinity to numerous key destinations within the growing Piedmont Triad region.
 There are several important secondary routes that create connections in the City, including Finch Farm Road, Surrett Drive, Meadowbrook Drive, Welborn Road, and Turnpike Road.